 Being right on the sea means that whatever the season there is always something to do, whether it is watching the waves crashing over the breakwater during a winter storm or dipping your toes in the waves.
 The beaches in and around Bude provide not only some of the best surfing in the county but some of the best swimming opportunities too.
 The town’s main beach is popular with families for its soft sands and clean water.
 Further south along the coast Widemouth Bay is famous for its ideal surfing and body-boarding conditions and there are businesses running surfing lessons and life guard cover during the summer months.
 Jump right in! http://www.ravensurf.co.uk/

-The entire coastline from Bude to Pentire Point is a designated AONB (Area of Outstanding Natural Beauty) and in the other direction it is an SSSI (Site of Special Scientific Interest).
+The entire coastline from Bude to Pentire Point is a designated AONB (Area of Outstanding Natural Beauty).
+In the other direction it is an SSSI (Site of Special Scientific Interest).
 So walking from here in either direction offers stunning views, fascinating geology and ample chance to escape the crowds.
 Dramatic cliffs, fossils and spectacular rock formations are all evidence of the areas ancient past.
 Bude even has its own unique fossilised fish species (a toothy, goldfish-sized critter called Cornuboniscus budensis) found nowhere else in the world.
 Fancy finding out more?
-Then a two hour Geological Walk with local geologist Dr Roger Higgs is available all year round, currently on Thursday afternoon at 2pm, from Bude Tourist Information Centre. £15 adults, £8 children.
+Then a two hour Geological Walk with local geologist Dr Roger Higgs is available all year round.
+Currently on Thursday afternoon at 2pm, from Bude Tourist Information Centre. £15 adults, £8 children.
 Advance booking required.

 Temple of the Winds

 High above the beach and town Compass Point offers spectacular views in all directions.
 Once an old coastguard lookout the unusual structure was built in 1840 by the Acland family.
-The little octagonal building has the compass points inscribed in the sandstone around the top and its design was meant to have been based on the Temple of the winds in Athens.
+The little octagonal building has the compass points inscribed in the sandstone around the top.
+Its design was meant to have been based on the Temple of the winds in Athens.
 The perfect spot for a picnic.

 Life on the edge